Abacus to present new assisted bathing CPD seminars at OT Show 2024

 4. “Need, want and expectation”: Exploring occupation as part of housing adaptations

-Showcase Theatre, Occupational Therapist
+Showcase Theatre, Adam Ferry, Occupational Therapist and Director, The Occupational Therapy Service

 27th November, 14:40 – 15:10